mlava/better-tasks/README.md

 ## 📜 Changelog (recent highlights)

+- Added unified pickers and in-memory indexes for Projects, Waiting-for, and Context across inline pills, dashboard menus, and the create/convert prompt; options refresh from your configured attributes and clean up when removed.
 - Added a 'Today Widget' - automatically place a block and children or block and React panel in today's DNP
   - option to set your own heading text, and the extension will find and use that for the widget placement
   - alternatively, create the widget at top or bottom of the DNP